PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-06-05-zer0-drive-navigating-the-impossible.md

     - If there's a data lag, ensure the report's date accounts for that delay e.g., using use today()-1 or max(date)

   - Goal/Budget/Forecast not approved/loaded/etc. yet *(actual divided by zero/null)*
-    - you can use error handling for this, however, even better is adding some logic or annotation to inform why.
+    - You can use error handling for this, however, even better is adding some logic or annotation to inform why.
 "Budget for Q3 is forthcoming"

   - Upstream data issue *(the unexpected zero)*